Reaper0x1/metawiki/docs/docker-container/nginx-proxy-manager.md

 docker-compose up -d
 ```

-## Configuration

-Login to the user interface at <strong>ht<span>tp://</span>192.168.1.100:81</strong>.
+After initialization you can open whe web interface at <strong>ht<span>tp://</span>192.168.1.100:81</strong>.

-Let's configure a new SSL Certificate provided by Cloudflare.

 ::: info
-The default credentials for the web interface are:
+The default credentials for the login are:
 - Email address: <strong>admin<span>@</span>example.com</strong>
 - Password: <strong>changeme</strong>
 :::

+## Configuration

 ::: warning
 You must forward port <strong>80</strong> and <strong>443</strong> on your router before proceeding.